 - 6.14 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
 However, it is important that parishes observe reasonable limits on the use of those arrangements.
-A failure to observe reasonable limits may lead the government to limit the relevant tax exemption which currently applies to those arrangements. - 6.15 Further, it is recommended that the maximum level of stipend sacrificed to an MEA should be 40% of the stipend allocated to the member of the ministry staff (apart from superannuation contributions refer section 7.10), with the member of the ministry staff able to set the level at a lower percentage if that is desired. - 6.16 This arrangement only applies to rectors, assistant ministers, and lay ministers as defined in section 3 of these Guidelines.
-The definition of "religious practitioner" in the Fringe Benefits Tax Assessment Act may make it difficult for some part-time ministers to qualify, particularly if their predominant work is not ministry related (refer section 11.5) and it is recommended that in cases of doubt, the wardens refer to Taxation Ruling 2019/3 and seek professional advice. - 6.17 Administrative staff employed by parishes do not qualify for these arrangements.
+A failure to observe reasonable limits may lead the government to limit the relevant tax exemption which currently applies to those arrangements. - 6.15 Further, it is recommended that the maximum level of stipend sacrificed to an MEA should be 40% of the stipend allocated to the member of the ministry staff (apart from additional superannuation contributions refer section 7.10), with the member of the ministry staff able to set the level at a lower percentage if that is desired.
+It is acknowledged that ministry staff can sacrifice an amount of stipend (within the limit of 40%) as 'giving'/donations to their parish or other Christian ministries. - 6.16 This arrangement only applies to rectors, assistant ministers, and lay ministers as defined in section 3 of these Guidelines.
+The definition of "religious practitioner" in the Fringe Benefits Tax Assessment Act and the characteristics required of a "minister of religion" under the relevant Taxation Ruling may make it difficult for some other ministers to qualify, particularly if their work is not predominantly ministry related (refer section 11.5) and it is recommended that in cases of doubt, the wardens refer to Taxation Ruling TR 2019/3 and seek professional advice.

+6.17 Administrative staff employed by parishes do not qualify for these arrangements.